aravynn/Calculator-app/README.md

 Calculator App
 --

-Created by Kevin Jones for MEP Brothers Ltd.
-Using Win32 for windows-only deployment.
+Created by Kevin Jones as an independent practice project Using Win32 for windows-only deployment.

 --